compudemy/AWS_Architecting_with_lucidchart/README.md

-# AWS_Architecting_with_lucichart
+# AWS_Architecting_with_lucidchart
-Hands on lab on drawing cloud architecture diagrams using lucichart
+Hands on lab on drawing cloud architecture diagrams using lucidchart